Altona Energy Plc - Application for Admission to NEX Exchange

 Change of Registered Office

 Altona (AIM: ANR) announces that it has today applied for admission of its entire issued share capital of 1,558,957 ordinary shares of 10p each ("Ordinary Shares") to trading on the NEX Exchange Growth Market ("NEX").
-Admission is expected to take place on Friday 1 February 2019, subject to the completion of due diligence by NEX.
+Admission is expected to take place on Friday 1 February 2019.
 The Company cannot guarantee a successful outcome to the application process.

 Company Information